 Employees leaking confidential data or misusing company resources can face legal action under UAE labor and penal laws.

-Legal Consequences of a Breach of Trust Case in Dubai
+Penalties & Punishments for Breach of Trust Case in Dubai

 In many breach of trust cases, misuse of documents or signatures may also escalate the matter into a Forgery Punishment in UAE and also fall under forgery laws in the UAE, depending on the evidence presented.